KyrillosAkram/reqMatcher/README.md

 # Dependencies

-only PyPDF2 by running the following command `pip install PyPDF2` before
+only PyPDF2 by running the following command `pip install PyPDF2` before running the script or the script will install PyPDF2 by itself